MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/common-deployment-scenarios.md

 ## Key terms:
 -	Remote Assist user: Someone who uses the Remote Assist app on HoloLens or mobile devices to join a Remote Assist call or meeting
 -	Teams user: Someone who uses the Teams app on HoloLens or mobile devices to join a Remote Assist call or meeting
--	User with a Remote Assist license: User who has been assigned all three service plans that come with a Remote Assist license.
+-	User with a Remote Assist license: User who has been assigned the service plans that come with a Remote Assist license.
 Learn more about licenses here.
 -	User with a Teams license: User who has been assigned a Teams service plan, which is available through many different licenses.
 Learn more about licenses here.

 ## Scenario 1: Call participants have licenses in the same tenant